 My guess is that there's something about the smoothness/regularity of the pulsing that has the added benefit of allowing me to use a hypertonic solution without nearly as much burning/tearing up as happened when I was using other methods.

-In addition to the irrigator, linked above, I use these premixed saline packets (you can use two regular packets, which are also available on-and-off-brand at Target, to get the same saline content of the hypertonic if you're not ready for the intensity of committing to that route) and I always use "distilled" or previously boiled and then cooled water to make sure I don't introduce weird microbes into my 🧠.
+In addition to the irrigator, linked above, I use these premixed saline packets (you can use two regular packets, which are also available on-and-off-brand at Target, to get the same saline content of the hypertonic if you're not ready for the intensity of committing to that route) and I always use a jug of "distilled" or previously boiled and then cooled water to make sure I don't introduce weird microbes into my 🧠.

 This is what has worked for me: